cmda-minor-web/real-time-web-2021/course/week-2.md

 What data lives in your app universe?
 What are the entry points of data in your app?
 Where can the data be manipulated from?
 If you want to answer these questions, making a data life cycle diagram can help.
 Check out [the slides](https://docs.google.com/presentation/d/1YcVYtLqdA66Wo--VtW7bGDcfk63k7TgSIrQg1IFWDdk/edit?usp=sharing) if you need more info and then follow these steps.
+Here's [an overview of the symbols](https://www.gliffy.com/blog/how-to-flowchart-basic-symbols-part-1-of-3) you can use and their meaning.

 - Draw each of the major components of your app (usual suspects: client, your server, external resource server)
 - Write under each component what’s inside its data model